 Probably the most well-known example of a strict liability crime is statutory rape.
 Most states make it a crime to have sex with a minor, even if the defendant honestly and reasonably believed that the sexual partner was old enough to give legal consent.

-- Selling alcohol to a minor is a strict liability crime in some states: A conviction is appropriate even if the seller honestly thought the buyer was 21 or older and tried to confirm as much.
+Selling alcohol to a minor is another strict liability crime.
+In some states, a conviction is appropriate even if the seller honestly thought the buyer was 21 or older and tried to confirm as much.

-- Some traffic offenses may also be strict liability crimes.
-In many places, it doesn't matter whether the driver knew she went over the speed limit—the plain fact that she did typically justifies a conviction.
-(This issue might arise where the defendant had a defective speedometer; see People v.
-Caddy, 189 Colo.
-353 (1975).)
+Some traffic offenses are strict liability crimes.
+In many places, it doesn't matter whether a driver knowingly went over the speed limit—the plain act of speeding typically justifies a conviction.

-There may be defenses to strict liability crimes other than "I didn't do it."
-But this is a tricky area of the law, and a knowledgeable criminal defense lawyer is the best—and should be the only—person to advise someone as to defenses that might apply in a given case.
+In some instances, there might be a defense to strict liability charges other than "I didn't do it."
+But this is a tricky area of the law.
+If you face charges for a strict liability offense, contact a knowledgeable criminal defense lawyer to advise you on defenses that might apply in a given case.